quantum-engineering-polito/CourseNotes/content/Fundamentals of TP/12_Complementary Technologies/Complementary Technologies.md

 Another method could be evaporating the liquid to release the structures; the problem with this is that at microscopic levels crossing the liquid to gas boundary can cause too much stress.
 There are two possible ways to avoid this:

 - Avoid passing from liquid to gas directly by exploiting **sublimation drying**.
 In this method the liquid is frozen and then the pressure is lower to sublimate the residue.
 This technique cannot be used with water since it expands as it freezes.
 - Pass from liquid to gas by using $CO_2$ **supercritical drying**.
 This method passes through the supercritical region where there is no more distinction between liquid and gas.
+Since reaching the supercritical point requires high temperatures and pressures, which could damage the device, we usually use $CO_2$ which has the supercritical point at ambient temperature.

 The last solution is to avoid wet etching altogether and used vapor **phase etching**.